fairDataSociety/fdp-contracts/README.md

 ```sh
 npm run build:image
 ```
+**NOTE**: Make sure to prune both containers and images

 This command has to produce a blockchain image with name `fairdatasociety/fdp-contracts-blockchain` that you try out with `fdp-play`
 ```sh
 fdp-play start --detach --blockchain-image fairdatasociety/fdp-contracts-blockchain:$BLOCKCHAIN_VERSION $BEE_VERSION
 ```

+**NOTE**: The JS contract library tests also should pass after modifications, in order to check that execute `cd js-library` and run `npm run build && npm test`

 # Advanced Sample Hardhat Project